MSardelich/CJay/README.md

 The `java/bin` folder has sub-folder `example` with the class library `Example.class`.
 Its source code can be found in `java/src` folder.

 The source code exaustevely covers many methods with different signatures.
-Maybe it is the best way to learn the seamless integration of ``CJay`` C++ library.
+Maybe it is the best way to review the seamless integration of ``CJay`` C++ library.

 Compile and run ``UnitTest.cpp``.